 Smart home cooling tips everyone should know

-If you don’t have portable, window-mounted, or central conditioning, you’ve undoubtedly made use of various home cooling tips and tricks to beat the heat and humidity.
+If you don’t have portable, window-mounted, or central conditioning, or the A/C system you rely on isn’t working properly, you’ve undoubtedly made use of various home cooling tips and tricks to beat the heat and humidity.

 Some of those tips may be included below and perhaps a few of them will be new to you.
 These home cooling tips aren’t just for the air condition-less, though.